It is used to treat glaucoma. It is used to lower high eye pressure.

 If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.
 If you have any of these health problems: Breathing problems like asthma or COPD (chronic obstructive pulmonary disease), heart block, heart failure (weak heart), shock caused by heart problems, or slow heartbeat.
+If you are using another drug like this one.
+If you are not sure, ask your doctor or pharmacist.
 This is not a list of all drugs or health problems that interact with this drug.
 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this drug with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take this drug?

 Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.
 Use care when driving or doing other tasks that call for clear eyesight.
+This drug may hide the signs of low blood sugar.
+Talk with the doctor.
+If you have high blood sugar (diabetes), you will need to watch your blood sugar closely.
 Have your eye pressure and eyesight checked as you have been told by the doctor.
 Tell your doctor if you have an eye infection, eye injury, or will be having eye surgery.
-This drug may hide the signs of low blood sugar.
+Very bad and sometimes deadly breathing problems have happened with this drug in patients with asthma.
 Talk with the doctor.
-If you have high blood sugar (diabetes), you will need to watch your blood sugar closely.
 This drug may make it harder to tell if you have signs of an overactive thyroid like fast heartbeat.
 If you have an overactive thyroid and stop taking this drug all of a sudden, it may get worse and could be life-threatening.
 Talk with your doctor.
 If you have had a very bad allergic reaction, talk with your doctor.
 You may have a chance of an even worse reaction if you come into contact with what caused your allergy.
 If you use epinephrine to treat very bad allergic reactions, talk with your doctor.
 Epinephrine may not work as well while you are taking this drug.
 Tell your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.
 You will need to talk about the benefits and risks to you and the baby.

 What are some side effects that I need to call my doctor about right away?

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect: Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+Weakness on 1 side of the body, trouble speaking or thinking, change in balance, drooping on one side of the face, or blurred eyesight.
 Change in eyesight, eye pain, or very bad eye irritation.
+Very bad dizziness or passing out.
+Slow heartbeat.
 A heartbeat that does not feel normal.
-Slow heartbeat.
-Very bad dizziness or passing out.
+Chest pain.
 Muscle weakness.
-Shortness of breath, a big weight gain, or swelling in the arms or legs.
+Heart failure has rarely happened in people taking this drug.
+Sometimes, this has been deadly.
+Call your doctor right away if you have shortness of breath, a big weight gain, or swelling in the arms or legs.

 What are some other side effects of this drug?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
-Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away: Eye irritation.
-Burning.
-More tears.
-Headache.
-Dizziness.
-Trouble sleeping.
-Sinus irritation.
-Change in taste.
+Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away: Burning or stinging.
+Eye irritation.
+Feeling that something is in the eye.
+Dizziness or headache.
+Signs of a common cold.
 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-332-1088.
 You may also report side effects at https://www.fda.gov/medwatch.

 How is this drug best taken?

 Use this drug as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.
 For the eye only.
 Use as you have been told, even if your signs get better.
+Use this drug at the same time of day.
+Take out contact lenses before using this drug.
+Lenses may be put back in 15 minutes after this drug is given.
+Do not put contacts back in if your eyes are irritated or infected.
 Do not touch the container tip to the eye, lid, or other skin.
-Wash your hands before and after use.
 Tilt your head back and drop drug into the eye.
 After use, keep your eyes closed.
 Put pressure on the inside corner of the eye.
 Do this for 1 to 2 minutes.
 This keeps the drug in your eye.
 Blot extra solution from the eyelid.
-Take out contact lenses before using this drug.
-Talk with your doctor to see if contact lenses may be put back in after you use this drug.
-Do not put contacts back in if your eyes are irritated or infected.
+If more than 1 drug is being used in the same eye, use each drug at least 5 minutes apart.
+Some products are for use in the morning if using once a day.
+For some products it does not matter.
+Check with the pharmacist about how to use this drug.

 What do I do if I miss a dose?